seniordev19940916/Trend_Frontend/README.md

 Using the MERN stack (MongoDB, Express, React, Node), the server application runs on Node while the frontend uses React to dynamically update the data.

-Trends uses the concurrently package to start both the server and the client with `npm run start`.
+Trends uses the concurrently package to start both the server and the client by running `npm run start` from the root folder.

 Data will automatically be collected when running the server applications starts.
 In a producational environment, you should probably implement some cron jobs.